Comment on page

 To begin, we should make clear distinctions between the different areas of "Lyra", some of which may confuse new users.

-The following video is a great introduction to Lyra Protocol, courtesy of Genesis Volatility.
+The following video is a great introduction to Lyra Protocol, courtesy of AD Derivatives (formerly Genesis Volatility)

-Liquidity providers (LPs) deposit sUSD (a stablecoin) into one of the asset-specific Lyra Market Maker Vaults (MMVs).
-This liquidity is used to make two-sided (buy and sell) options markets for the asset that the vault specifies (e.g. ETH Market Maker Vault LPs quote options on ETH).
+Liquidity providers (LPs) deposit sUSD (a stablecoin) or USDC into one of the asset-specific Lyra Market Maker Vaults (MMVs).
+This liquidity is used to make two-sided (buy and sell) option markets for the asset that the vault specifies (e.g. ETH Market Maker Vault LPs quote options on ETH).
 LPs deposit liquidity to the vault to earn the fees paid when options are traded.